E-wave112/fincra-node-sdk/README.md

 ## Getting Started

 - To get started with this SDK, create an [account]((https://api.fincra.com/)) on Fincra or a [sandbox account](https://sandboxapi.fincra.com/) if you haven't already.
-- You can then retrieve your API keys from your [sandbox dashboard](https://sandbox.fincra.com/dashboard) or [account dashboard.](https://app.fincra.com/).
+- You can then retrieve your API keys from your [sandbox dashboard](https://sandbox.fincra.com/dashboard) or [account dashboard](https://app.fincra.com/).

+#### Want to contribute?
+Contributions are welcome!
+Kindly refer to the [contribution guidelines](CONTRIBUTING.md).

 ## Installation
 This SDK can be installed with `npm` or `yarn`.